2012 attacks on Israeli diplomats

-The 2012 attacks on Israeli diplomats occurred on 13 February 2012 after a bomb explosion on an Israeli diplomatic car in New Delhi, India, wounding one embassy staff member, a local employee and two passers-by.
+On 13 February 2012, a bomb explosion on an Israeli diplomatic car in New Delhi, India, wounded one embassy staff member, a local employee and two passers-by.
 Another bomb planted in a car in Tbilisi, Georgia failed to explode and was defused by Georgian police.

 Background

 In the preceding months there had been an escalating war of words between Israel and Iran.
 On 12 February 2012, the Iranian foreign ministry summoned the Azeri ambassador to complain against a report in The Times that Mossad had used Azerbaijan as a base for covert operations against Iran.

 Incidents

 Azerbaijan

 On 25 January 2012, Azerbaijani authorities detained three individuals who they suspected of plotting to attack the country's Israeli ambassador, Michael Lotem.
 The alleged plotters were identified as being connected to an Iranian citizen who had ties to Iranian intelligence.
 The President of Israel Shimon Peres thanked Azerbaijan's President Ilham Aliyev for thwarting the operation.